Look at the Military and Aviation Online Museum

 The gun I fired was a single barreled Bofors gun 40mm, it is called 40/60mm purely because the shell casing is 60mm and the shell 40mm, it may be called something different by other navies.

 On the 21st May we went into San Carlos and off loaded 3 para brigade who had travelled on our ship.
 Shortly after daylight broke the air attacks started.
 No amount of training can prepare you for this, it's for real.
 On the 23rd of May I opened fire on a group of Mirage's (6) and I blew the tail off one of them.
 Most days were the same, attacks, rest, attacks.
 On the 27th of May, nothing much happened all day, until late that afternoon.
-Valasco and his wingman had sneaked through and was now lining up for there attack, I was resting on a box of ammunition.
+Velasco and his wingman had sneaked through and was now lining up for there attack, I was resting on a box of ammunition.
 The alarm sounded and I leapt into my gun and as they screamed into San Carlos, I managed to fire 6 rounds off at them.
 I then saw a lot of smoke coming out from behind his aircraft, he then went over the hill.
 It wasn't until we got back to the UK that my Captain confirmed to me that I had actually hit the Skyhawk, up until then I wasn't 100% certain.

-In the history books HMS Fearless took credit for knocking Valasco out of the sky, but I now know different!
+In the history books HMS Fearless took credit for knocking Velasco out of the sky, but I now know different!
 My life after the Falklands took a dive and I suffered from PTSD and a lot of mental stresses due to the conflict.
 Last year with it being the 25th anniversary I put on a program and found that the pilot in the documentary was in fact the very same pilot I thought I had killed and I decided to track him down.
 After 8 months of trying I hit the jackpot and we are now in contact with each other, the feeling of guilt was lifted, he has confirmed to me that fearless could not have shot him down as previously recorded.

 These stories I had heard happen from ex World War 2 vets, but I never thought it would happen to me.